Peccary-PMX/Peccary/README.md

 > devtools::install_github("Peccary-PMX/Peccary")

-It will directly install the 4 sub-packages (Peccary, PeccaReverse, PeccAnalysis and PeccaResult)
+It will directly install the Peccary package and, if not installed yet, the  3 sub-packages PeccaReverse, PeccAnalysis and PeccaResult.

-## Update

-To have a new version of Peccary, it is adviced to re-install the 4 sub-packages independently:

-> devtools::install_github("Peccary-PMX/Peccary") # which do not update the three other sub-package automatically
+If you want to update Peccary to have the latest version, please update manually each subpackage in addition:

 > devtools::install_github("Peccary-PMX/PeccaReverse")
 > devtools::install_github("Peccary-PMX/PeccAnalysis")
 > devtools::install_github("Peccary-PMX/PeccaResult")

 ## How to use Peccary